syncfusion-content/javascript-docs/js/PivotGauge/Scale.md

 ### Pointer Cap

-Pointer Cap is a circular shape element that is located at the center of the OlapGauge.
+Pointer Cap is a circular shape element that is located at the center of the PivotGauge.
 It can be customized with the `pointerCap` option inside scales.
 Following are the properties used to customize its appearance.

 * **radius** – sets the radius of the pointer cap.
 * **borderColor** – sets the color of the pointer cap border.